VibhashDwivedi/TechStacX/Readme.md

     ```sh
     npm install
     ```
-3.  **Create a .env file in the root directory of the project and add the following values:**
+3.  **Create a .env file in the backend and add the following values:**
     - *Use Your own MongoDB URI*

      ```sh